allianz/ng-aquila/projects/ng-aquila/src/table/table.md

 Please note that **this is an Expert styling option**.
 This means that the expandable feature is only intended for internal applications and not for applications that are client facing.

 Table rows can be expanded by adding `[nxExpandableTableRow]` and `[nxExpandableTableCell]` to the table.
 For convenience the `<nx-toggle-button>` component can be used to expand and close the rows.
 The rows can also be toggled directly by calling their `toggle`, `expand` or `close` methods.
 The table also supports expanding all rows at the same time.
-The `[nxExpandableTable]` directive handles the expandion of all rows by conbining it with the `<nx-toggle-button>` as in this example.
+The `[nxExpandableTable]` and `ng-container[nxExpandableContainer]` directive handles the expandion of all rows by conbining it with the `<nx-toggle-button>` as in this example.

 **Due to accessibility concerns** we recommend only placing table content inside `nxExpandableTableRow`.
 If you need to insert complex content into an expandable row or have table-in-table treeview, consider using third-party Datatable solutions.

+**Note:** For accessibility, ensure that columns in the Table contain consistent content.
+Expandable rows should maintain the same content structure as defined by the column headers.

 However, zebra mode using the attribute `zebra` is not available for tables with expandable rows for stylistic reasons.